kajetanjasztal/matrix-tracer/README.md

 would have no significant effect though if the style was applied to the group encapsulating all rectangles.

-Still this approach achieves ~50x smaller file and will display properly even if rendering engine doesn't support `shape-rendering: crispEdges`.
+This approach achieves ~50x smaller file and will display properly even if rendering engine doesn't support `shape-rendering: crispEdges`.

 |         |       qrcode-svg        |   qrcode-svg no-crisp    |     svgQR output     |